Department Staff Information

 The code enforcement process is typically initiated in several ways:

-- in response to a compliant by an individual;
+- in response to a complaint by an individual;

 - observation of a code violation by County staff as they patrol the community and do their jobs;